 Here are some tips for you when you are using pallets:

-If pallets are damaged, inappropriate for the job, please do not use it for loading.
+If pallets are damaged, or inappropriate for the job, please do not use them for loading.
 As damaged pallets can be a serious hazard—especially on a high shelf with a heavy load.

-Knowing your pallet rack’s capacity before you load is essential toward ensuring worker safety.
-Be certain that your rack can hold your load, particularly in the upper levels (if you don’t see weight capacities posted on your rack, check the manufacturer specs).
+Knowing your pallet rack’s capacity before you load is essential for ensuring worker safety.
+Be certain that your rack can hold your load, particularly in the upper levels (if you don’t see weight capacities posted on your rack, check the manufacturer's specs).
 Even better, store the heaviest loads either in lower bays or on the floor.

-Slowing down gives forklift operators more time to properly handle pallets and reduce instances of short forking, improper tine spacing and other shortcuts.
-While using forklift, it should be pay attention to each side that is clear to take out the pallet.
+Slowing down gives forklift operators more time to properly handle pallets and reduce instances of short forking, improper tine spacing, and other shortcuts.
+While using a forklift, one should pay attention to each side that is clear to take out the pallet.

 Pallet rack loads aren’t just simple weight versus structure.
-The dimensions, shape, and size/density of the load as it sits on storage racks is absolutely critical to safe, effective warehouse storage.
+The dimensions, shape, and size/density of the load as it sits on storage racks are absolutely critical to safe, effective warehouse storage.
 To avoid incorrect or unsafe rack loading, it’s important to consider not only the weight, but also what type of load will be loading on, how it sits, and how that might affect the capacity.

-Selective Pallet racking is a common rakcing system in many industrials.
-We provide quality racking systems and pallet to industries around the country.
+Selective Pallet racking is a common racking system in many industries.
+We provide quality racking systems and pallets to industries around the country.
 Contact us to see how we can meet the pallet needs of your operation.